Get insider access

 Our Verdict

-The MOONDROP Blessing 3 are very good for neutral sound.
-They have a flat sound profile that follows our Harman-based target curve quite well.
-They can reproduce bass quite well.
-That said, a dip in the mid-mid nudges vocals and instruments to the back of the mix, although they still sound natural overall, while a recessed treble dulls sibilants a bit.
+The MOONDROP Blessing 3 are great for neutral sound.
+They have a flat sound profile that follows our target curve quite well.
+They can reproduce bass accurately, with a touch of extra thump that techno fans might appreciate.
+The mid-range is generally well-balanced, but a recessed treble dulls sibilants a bit.
 Since they're in-ear headphones, they also struggle to create a wide and immersive passive soundstage.
 On the upside, they deliver bass and treble consistently across reseats.

 Pros